Users and network state

 Consequently, only the users themselves know the actual ID of their account — thus keep their extended data private from outside observers.

 To achieve transparency of XDEX operation, the XDEX Network must be partially opened across a consortium or association view.
 This is essential to the auditability of the ledger and requires that the block explorer show unfiltered blocks with all the data from transactions.
-Users are able to deploy their own Ledger Nodes to observe the XDEX ledger and query the state (balances, accounts, and other data).
+Authorized users are able to deploy their own XDEX Network Nodes to observe the XDEX ledger and query the state (balances, accounts, and other data).

 For example, the authentication server can reveal user data for KYC validation purposes to comply with legal regulation.
 The users can be made aware of that fact (and ultimately the necessity to comply with the law).